Digital Accessibility and ALA-Title II updates to the ADA and impact on ALA digital products & services

 1. ALA does have an Accessibility Commitment Statement that is publicly available on the footer of our main domain, which details as a high-level our current measures to support accessibility on the ALA Domain, what accessibility features are included, and pathways to share feedback.
 This commitment is part of a larger conversation around ALA’s digital infrastructure strategy and is intended to be revisited as plans evolve.

-2. ALA currently has accessibility auditing of the ALA.org domain through our developer, Urban Insights, and they have provided us with an Accessibility Compliance Report from their most recent audit.
+2. ALA currently has accessibility auditing of the ALA.org domain from May 2025, and our vendor provided us with an Accessibility Compliance Report.
 This report is available to vendors by request.